Marco-Scherzer/MSimpleServer/README.md

 #### Common About-Me (to prevent wrong imaginations):

-I’m a 43‑year‑old old‑school developer.
-I’m an all‑rounder, not a specialist.
-Not for networking, nor for HTTP things or Android.
-I’ve been developing since my very early childhood.
+I am a 43‑year‑old old‑school developer.
+I am an all‑rounder, not a specialist.
+Not for networking, not for HTTP things or Android.
+I have been developing since my very early childhood.
 According to the calculation of Microsoft Copilot,
-I spent more than twice as many hours developing as someone who starts at 20 with a 40‑hours‑per‑week job, because I developed most of my life Monday till Sunday for more than 12 hours a day.
+I spent more than twice as many hours developing as someone who starts at 20, is at the same age and has a 40‑hours‑per‑week job, because I developed most of my life Monday till Sunday for more than 12 hours a day.
-Since end 20 despite of massiv health issues and having been in the following yeras 4 times operated in this context.
+Since the end of my twenties despite massive health issues and having been operated four times in the following years in this context.
-Even if I let only count it the last 25 serious to take years sadly this is already more than two times 25 years sitting in front of a computer solving problems.
+Even if I let only count the time since I was 20, sadly this is already more than two times 23 years (calculated as 7/5 days × 1.5 × 8 hours = 2.1 × 23 years ≈ 48.3 years) sitting in front of a computer solving problems.
-Moreover, I have always been an extremely money‑poor person.
+Moreover, I have always been an extremely money‑poor person, intentionally living most of my life in an almost ascetic way, enjoying only the simple things in life.
 This will finally be one of my last projects because I planed since longer time already to stop development forever, despite of helpfull things like Microsoft Copilot that save me frist time in lofe time since I started using it in November 2024.
 Happily any HTTP knowledge I needed for this Project to refresh has been available on demand through Microsoft Copilot.